jbytecode/JMcDM/README.md

 - ROV (Range of Value) Method
 - PSI (Preference Selection Index) Method
 - MOOSRA (Multi-Objective Optimization on the basis of Simple Ratio Analysis) Method
+- MEREC (MEthod based on the Removal Effects of Criteria) for determining weights

 ### SCDM Tools